Stability investigations of isotropic and anisotropic exponential inflation in the Starobinsky-Bel-Robinson gravity: Basic setup

 As a result, Eqs. \eqref{N-field-eq-BI}, \eqref{alpha-field-eq-BI}, and \eqref{sigma-field-eq-BI} can be reduced to the corresponding algebraic equations of $\zeta$ and $\eta$,

 respectively.
 The last equation implies a non-trivial one

 here we have ignored an isotropic solution $\eta=0$.
 Thanks to this relation, the first two equations both reduce to the same equation,

 It should be noted that $\alpha_1$ has to be positive definite due to its definition, $\alpha_1 \equiv (6m^2)^{-1}$.
 Hence, Eq. \eqref{reduced-equation-1} cannot admit any real solution of $\zeta$ or $\eta$.
 This implies that the SBR gravity model cannot admit the Bianchi type I solution for the positive $\alpha_1$.
-However, if we flip the sign of $\alpha_1$, i.e., $\alpha_1 \to \alpha_1 = -(6m^2)^{-1}<0$, the corresponding SBR gravity model would admit anisotropic Bianchi type I solutions.
+However, if we flip the sign of $\alpha_1$ from positive to negative, i.e., $\alpha_1 \to \alpha_1 = -(6m^2)^{-1}<0$, the corresponding SBR gravity model would admit anisotropic Bianchi type I solutions.

 It appears that $\zeta \gg \eta$ for any viable anisotropic inflationary solutions.
 Hence, we can approximately evaluate the value of $\zeta$ as well as $\eta$ as follows, assuming $\alpha_1$ to be negative definite.
 First, Eq. \eqref{reduced-equation-2} implies that